vgaltes/LearnStepFunctions/README.md

 Once we have NodeJS install, we can install the serverless framework.
 To do that, open a terminal window and type `npm install serverless -g`.
 That will install the framework.
 To check that the installation finished successfully, type `sls -v` to see the installed version of the framework.
 At the time of writting, you should see `1.16.1`

+You'll need to install the [plugin](https://github.com/horike37/serverless-step-functions) for step functions.
+To do that, create your working folder and, inside it type `npm install --save serverless-step-functions`

 ## .Net Core

 You can download the last version of the SDK, but we'll need to target netcoreapp1.0.
 So, go to the [official website](https://www.microsoft.com/net/core) and follow the instructions for your favourite OS.